Aemony/SK-AltInjector/README.md

 Work in progress alternative injector for Special K. Works by allowing the user to manually specify the process Special K should get loaded into, by selecting its window title through a tray icon.
 Requires Special K installed.

 **Note** that as Special K is delay injected into the target process, certain features might not be available (e.g. flip model presentation etc).
+It is recommended to install a wrapper DLL (hold CTRL+Shift when clicking on the window title) to enable such functionality.

 # Instructions